softcover/softcover_book/chapters/getting_started.md

 $ open html/a_chapter.html
 ```

-\noindent On my system, the default application for `.html` files is Chrome, so I get the result shown in Figure~\ref{fig:chrome_html}.
+\noindent (Linux users can get the same result with using `xdg-open` instead.)
+On my system, the default application for `.html` files is Chrome, so I get the result shown in Figure~\ref{fig:chrome_html}.

 ![Viewing the HTML file for the first chapter.\label{fig:chrome_html}](images/figures/chrome_html.png)